-Oatmeal Bars—A Nature Valley copycat!
-Soft-baked, thick, and chewy with peanut butter flavor and peanut butter chips.
+These Oatmeal Bars taste just like a Nature Valley copycat.
+They’re soft-baked, thick, and chewy with rich peanut butter flavor and plenty of peanut butter chips.

 Try other gluten-free treats: Gluten-Free Pumpkin Cake, Healthy Chocolate Cookies, or Blueberry Oatmeal Bars.